 My interest in The Dilbert Principle remains at the top of my personal best sellers list.
 As a shy youngster growing up in Tulsa, Oklahoma, I always felt that every individual has a right to enjoy a healthy, happy, and prosperous life (especially as I listened to some of my church elders talk about the Tulsa Race Riot of 1921); and that every one has the inherent right to be treated fairly, with dignity and respect.
 This belief grew stronger during my travel activities as a high school and university student-athlete, and as a professional athlete.
 I also refocused my earlier discoveries where working to effect change in the area's of employment equity and workplace diversity presents many challenges.

 "In order to effect change, you must be prepared to take risks"...just another cliché?
 You decide.
-I can't recall where I read that quote, but I was committed to see it through as an employee in the area of workplace diversity and employment equity.
-As a workplace diversity practitioner in Canada the one (ageless) comment I got more than any other was: Please correct me if I'm wrong but, I was always led to believe that the 'Aboriginal People' are members of the 'Visible Minority.'
-However, perhaps it is ironic because after 30 years with the same employer, I am no longer employed.
+I can't recall where I read that statement, but I was committed to see my work through as an employee in the area of workplace diversity and employment equity.
+As a workplace diversity practitioner in Canada the one (ageless) comment I got more than any other was: I was always led to believe that the 'Aboriginal Peoples' are members of the 'Visible Minority society.'
+Simply, they are one of the four (now three) recognized Groups concerning Employment Equity and Workplace Diversity in Canada.
+However; perhaps it is ironic because after 30 years with the same employer, I am no longer employed targeted at that Community.

-I don't know which one of these words to use to describe my situation...(fired, or terminated) without cause by an unfriendly, and ridgid, vice president of human resources, ego maniac who was terminated later.
+I don't know which one of these two words to use to describe my situation...(fired, or terminated) without cause by an unfriendly, and ridgid, vice president of human resources, ego maniac, that was fired shortly afterwards by his superior.
 Anyway, I followed my own advice above, updated my Resume and placed it on several employment web sites, such as; Human Resources Development Canada-Job Bank, IMDiversity Career Center, and Career Builder.
 I also delivered it to an organization that advertised for a Diversity Advisor.
 I got an interview.
 However, I didn't get the job.
 That's okay.
 More opportunities will come along.

 "The world gets smaller by the day and yet ethnic strife continues under the guise of religious wars, territorial and ethnic disputes, and even by people living in fear and ignorance in the good ole U.S. of A. Free your mind and hopefully the rest will follow.
 The opposite of love is fear, fear God not only because this is the beginning of wisdom but also because under our "coat of paint" lies a heart whose c o l o u r is the same for people of all ethnicities, creeds, religions, and backgrounds," said Bobby Dozier, Alumnus of the Booker T. Washington High School in Tulsa, Oklahoma.